Close to home

 WALK WITH NATURE ALONG THE MIAMI-ERIE CANAL - 28 miles southeast of Van Wert

 Take a hike down the historic Miami-Erie Canal in St. Marys (OH) and enjoy the beautiful scenery and nature along the way.
-This walk is planned for Sunday, October 21st.
-For more information call 419-300-4611.
+This walk is always planned for the third Sunday in October..
+For more information call 419-394-4611.

 AUTUMN FESTIVAL AT BRUMBAUGH FRUIT FARM -67 miles south of Van Wert

-Saturdays and Sundays through October 28th entertainment for the entire family can be found at "Darke County's Agricultural Playground"!
+Saturdays and Sundays in Septejber and October.
+Entertainment for the entire family can be found at "Darke County's Agricultural Playground"!
 Activities include... hayrides to the Kinda Kooky Korn maze and pumpkin patch, as well as Monster Mountain, Storybook Forest, Ghost Town Stage, Grandpa's Fun Acres (petting zoo and playground for the kids, young and old), Willy Worm's Wagon Express, Kid's Korral, Ole' Fishin' Hole (complete with pond and campfire sites), Farmer's Daughter Bakery and Brumbaugh's Market can be explored on this family-owned and operated farm .

 FALL ON THE FARM - 58 miles north of Van Wert

 Family fun awaits visitors young and old as Sauder Village celebrates Fall on the Farm!
 Guests will have the opportunity to take a step back in time and help prepare the farm for the winter ahead.
 From making noodles and butter to decorating pumpkins, exploring a straw tunnel, watching farming demonstrations, participating in a spelling bee or enjoying the Harvest Home Festival in the church... there are special activities for all to enjoy.
-All this happens October 13th.
+All this happens on the second Sunday in October.

 GREAT ZOO HALLOWEEN - 44 miles west of Van Wert

 Enjoy a merry, not scary, Halloween at the Fort Wayne (IN) Children's Zoo!
 Kids collect candy along the darkened paths, which are decorated with thousands of pumpkins!
-Visit any evening October 19 - 31.
+Visit any evening the last two weeks in October.

 North of Van Wert